 Save on life cycle costs with modular construction from ALHO

 “Building-related costs in life cycle costing” play a pivotal role when evaluating the sustainability of a building according to DGNB (German Sustainable Building Council), upon which ALHO bases the observation.
 The minimization of life cycle costs (LCC) is a primary goal in sustainability.
 By definition, the cost groups “300 Bauwerk – Baukonstruktion” (Structures – Building Construction) and “400 Bauwerk – technische Anlagen” (Structures – Technical Systems) from DIN 276 are observed.

 These two cost groups form the basis for a very detailed and objective evaluation of the planning, financing, production, usage, renewal and demolition costs which can occur during the life cycle of a building.
 For the LCC analysis, the investment costs and operating costs for a 50-year period are determined and calculated precisely.
 The following observations present the life cycle costs of a modular building compared to those of a conventionally-constructed building.

 49% lower planning costs, 50% lower financing costs

-Another advantage of ALHO modular construction lies in the design of the individual modules and the possibility of linking these with each other mechanically.
-These factors mean that dismantling the building is also cost-effective: the costs of demolition can be reduced by 13.8 percent compared with standard buildings.
-Furthermore, the structural elements of a module can be specifically recycled, thus making a positive contribution to the reuse and recycling of building materials.
+An additional advantage of ALHO modular design is the construction of the individual modules and the possibility of connecting these to each other mechanically.
+These factors lead to economic dismantling of the buildings.
+This means demolition costs can be reduced by 13.8% when compared to conventionally constructed buildings.
+Furthermore, the constructive elements of a module can be individually recycled thus making a positive contribution in the sense of return and recycling of building materials.